5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/tutorials/mbstf.md

 ### Step 7: Create a streaming MBS Distribution Session for pull operation on the DASH manifest

-This tests the STREAMING distribution mode for *PULL*ed DASH manifest file (MPD).
+This tests the STREAMING distribution mode for *PULL*ed DASH manifest file (MPD) with activity state change.
 This executes the following highlighted steps from MBS User Service provisioning using the command line to perform the actions that the MBSF would otherwise perform.

 ```mermaid
 ---